 - Density.
 Density is the amount of residential development that is allowed within a given area.
 Standards of building density for residential uses are stated as the allowable range (i.e., minimum and maximum) of dwelling units per net acre (du/ac).
+For example, a density range of 14.1 -20 du/ac means that a project must have a minimum density of 14 du/ac and a maximum density of 20 du/ac.
 Note that the density of a residential building is not readily apparent by looking at the building since density is largely based on the size of the dwelling units.
 Two buildings with the same height and overall form can have vastly different densities if one building has mostly 2-bedroom units that average 1,500 square feet and the other has small studios that average 500 square feet. - Floor Area Ratio.
-Standards of building intensity for non-residential uses such as office, commercial, industrial, and institutional development are stated as a range (i.e., minimum and maximum) of floor area ratios (FARs).
 FAR is a measure of the total amount of building space (or "floor area") compared to the area of the parcel.
-In the case of mixed-use developments that include residential uses, density standards are applied to the residential component while FAR standards are applied to the entire building square footage. - Mixed Use.
+In the case of mixed-use developments that include residential uses, the FAR standards are applied to the entire building square footage, including residential uses, non-residential uses, and above ground structured parking.
+In addition, the residential density standards must also be met. - Mixed Use.
 Mixed-use is a term used to describe when two or more uses (typically residential and non-residential uses) are allowed on the same parcels or within the same development project.
 These can be integrated vertically in the same building or horizontally in separate buildings on the same parcel. - "Commercial."
 Commercial is a term that used to describe a broad range of non-residential uses, including retail, restaurants, entertainment, services and offices.
 Note that some of the City's existing commercial zoning districts (C-1, C-1A, and C-2) are, in reality, mixed-use districts because they allow residential uses.